-In 2005 I joined Blueprint, which a couple of years later was acquired by FTI Consulting.
-Since then I have had different positions in FTI Brussels and have led the development of our PA team in Spain.
+In 2005 I joined Blueprint, which was acquired by FTI Consulting three years later.
+Since then, I have held different roles at FTI Brussels and contributed to the growth of our team from a dozen people to our current 140+ team.
+I also have led the development of our PA team in Spain.

-Throughout the years I have led accounts/campaigns in a broad range of sectors (security, TMT, industrials, F&B, energy, transport, aerospace, etc.) and for a wide diversity of corporates, trade associations, governments and NGOs.
+Throughout the years I have led international accounts/campaigns in a broad range of sectors (security, TMT, industrials, F&B, energy, transport, aerospace, etc.) and for a variety of corporates, trade associations, governments, and NGOs.

 My Proudest Achievements

-Perhaps because it was in the early stages of my career in Brussels, the high stakes and also because of the implications for my home town (Gijon) and region (Principality of Asturias) I am particularly proud of having been part of the “Deal Team” that advised Mittal in its €33 billion successful hostile bid for Arcelor.
+Perhaps because it was in the early stages of my career in Brussels, the high stakes involved and also because of the implications for my home town (Gijón) and region (Principality of Asturias), I am particularly proud of having been part of the “Deal Team” that advised Mittal in its €33 billion successful hostile bid for Arcelor.
 This was one of the most high-profile and politicised transactions in EU history.
 The deal needed approval not only by DG COMP but also by different national/regional governments which were Arcelor’s shareholders.
-As a result, we had to design and implement a fully-fledged and integrated media and PA campaign, both in Brussels and key countries, targeting local, regional, national and EU policy-makers as well as other key stakeholders, notably trade unions.
-After almost 6 months of a very sophisticated and intense 24/7 campaign we succeeded.
-After the deal’s approval, Mr Mittal publicly recognised that “without public affairs the transaction would have not happened”.
-It was also a turning point for Blueprint, which was shortly after recognised as the leading EMA PA Consultancy of the Year and subsequently acquired by FTI Consulting.
-Last but not least, despite the dramatic crisis that Spain went through afterwards, Arcelor Mittal’s operations in my region not only continued but were strengthened.
+As a result, we had to design and implement a fully-fledged and integrated government relations and political communications campaign, both in Brussels and key countries, targeting local, regional, national and EU policymakers as well as other key stakeholders, notably trade unions.
+After almost 6 months of a very sophisticated and intense 24/7 campaign, we succeeded.
+After the deal’s approval, Mr Mittal publicly recognised that without public affairs the transaction would not have happened.
+It was also a turning point for Blueprint, which was recognised, shortly afterwards, as the leading EMEA PA Consultancy of the Year and subsequently acquired by FTI Consulting.
+Last but not least, despite the dramatic economic crisis that followed, Arcelor Mittal’s operations in my region not only continued but were strengthened.
 Most analysts say that would not have been the case if the merger had not happened.